automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tangvayosaurus.md

 # Tangvayosaurus
-## Description: This Laotian titanosaur was closely related to Phuwiangosaurus.
+## This Laotian titanosaur was closely related to Phuwiangosaurus.